mindula-madhuhansa/Project-Wander-Rails/README.md

 4. **Export:** If you love your trip plan, you can easily copy it to your preferred text editor for future reference or sharing.

-## Getting Started 🚀

-To start using the Trip Planner Web App, follow these simple steps:

-1. Clone the repository from our GitHub page.

-2. Install the required dependencies using Yarn.

-3. Run the application by executing these commands:<br/>
-	`yarn`<br/>
-	`yarn dev`<br/>

-	new terminal<br/>
-	`cd src/server`<br/>
-	`yarn`<br/>
-	`yarn start`<br/>

-4. Access the web app in your browser and begin planning your next adventure.
-5. You need to add your own OpenAI and Google Places API Keys.

 ## Conclusion 🌄

 Project WanderRails simplifies the process of planning your next trip.
 With its user-friendly interface and integration of OpenAI and Google Places APIs, it offers a comprehensive and delightful trip planning experience.
 Whether you're a seasoned traveler or a first-time adventurer, this web app is your ideal companion for crafting memorable journeys. 🌟✈️